bloomwayz/SNU-24-2-Syntax/bloomwayz/README.md

 - Fonts (can be downloaded in [KOPUS](https://www.kopus.org/biz-electronic-font2/))
   - Title: KoPubWorld Dotum Pro (Bold, Medium)
   - Paragraph: KoPubWorld Batang Pro (Bold, Light)

 If you work in your local environment, the additional fonts should be installed.
-[Online compiler](https://typst.app) users can ignore.
+[Online compiler](https://typst.app) users can ignore this.
 - Linux Biolinum
 - Linux Libertine